joaquinpinto/MovieClub/README.md

 ## What's In Here:

-  MovieRatings.csv - Movie rating data from friends, Header = Movie, and friends names.
+  - MovieRatings.csv - Movie rating data from friends, Header = Movie, and friends names.
-  AdjustedMovieAverage.csv - Standardized scores and Normalized average scores for each movie.
+  - AdjustedMovieAverage.csv - Standardized scores and Normalized average scores for each movie.
-  MCRatingAdj.inpyb - Jupyter Notebook code for creating Adjusted Score sheet from Movie Rating sheet.
+  - MCRatingAdj.inpyb - Jupyter Notebook for creating Adjusted Score sheet from Movie Rating sheet.
-  MovieClubRating.py - Python Code for comparing each person's ratings, results seen below.
+  - MovieClubRating.py - Python Code for comparing each person's ratings, results below.
-  MovieRankWeight.py - Python Code for reading in the Adjusted Scores and creating randomized order.
+  - MovieRankWeight.py - Python Code for reading in the Adjusted Scores and creating randomized order.

 ## Who Are My Friends: